open-sauced/maintainer-intro-course/maintainer-powerups.md

 - **Branch protection**

   If you opt-in to "Require approval" and "Require review from Code Owners" to protect a branch, a certain number of code owners must approve any pull request before it can be merged into the protected branch.
-This can reduce the chance of merging pull requests that can break the production.
+This can reduce the chance of merging pull requests that can break production.

-You can read the official GitHub documentation for complete instructions to [create the CODEOWNERS file](https://docs.github.com/en/repositories/working-with-files/managing-files/creating-new-files).